Quantum Nonlocality under Latency Constraints: Numerical Techniques and Examples

 \subsection{Lower bounds via a see-saw algorithm}

-We can compute lower bounds on the quantum value $\omega_q$ of any LC game via a generalization of the see-saw algorithm~\cite{werner2001bell} used to compute lower bounds for conventional nonlocal games.
-We first re-write the behavior~\Cref{eq:g_network} in the mixed quantum formalism:
+We can compute lower bounds on the quantum value $\omega_q$ of a simple LC game via a generalization of the see-saw algorithm~\cite{werner2001bell} used to compute lower bounds for conventional nonlocal games.
+We first rewrite the behavior~\Cref{eq:g_network} in the mixed quantum formalism: